DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 General information
 ===================

-The full sidebar is rendered by parsing the contents of three settings.
+In its most basic configuration, the full sidebar is rendered by parsing the contents of three settings loaded from the Django settings.
-Each sidebar menu definition consists of a list of dictionary building blocks.
-Each building block will render out either a section, node, or a tree.
+Each of these settings can contain a menu definition consisting of reusable building blocks in the form of either a section, node, or tree.
+In the case of a tree, more building blocks are used to define the contents of the tree.

-A tree will consist of additional sections, nodes, or trees.
+In addition to defining the menu in the settings, it is also possible to pass one or all of the menu definitions to each template via the context where the context version will take precedence over the settings version.
+This is great if you need to have your menu generated dynamically from data in the database.
+See the advanced_ section for more information.

+It is also possible to automatically add menu entries for the entire admin.
+This in controlled via a different set of Django settings.
+See the :doc:`configuration` page for more information about how to enable that.

 Definition Location
 ===================